What Is A Psychiatry Salary Compared To Other Mental Health Professionals?

 What Is Psychiatry?

-But what is psychiatry?
 Psychiatry is the medical study of mental illnesses and disorders, which psychiatrists then attempt to diagnose and treat.
+Being a psychiatrist is much like being a “regular” doctor, but instead of focusing on physical ailments, psychiatric professionals focus on the mind.

 An easy trick to remember what a psychiatrist does is to look into the origins of the word itself.
 The word "psychiatry" is derived from the Greek root words psykhe and iatreia.
 These root words mean "mind" and "healing" respectively.
 Psychiatry, then, involves identifying and treating a patient's mental illnesses.

-Psychiatrists treat disorders through a variety of methods.
-They range from recommending talk therapy to administering electroconvulsive therapy.
-However, unlike other mental health professionals, psychiatrists can prescribe medication to their patients due to their statuses as medical doctors.
+Psychiatrists treat disorders through a variety of methods ranging from recommending talk therapy to administering electroconvulsive therapy.
+However, unlike other mental health professionals, psychiatrists can prescribe medication to their patients due to their status as medical doctors.

 After ruling out any physical issues that can present symptoms that coincide with mental illnesses, the psychiatrist will diagnose the patient.
 Once a diagnosis has been achieved, they will then begin a treatment course.